 “Advice I’d want to give a woman entering the welding field.
 Keep your head down and work hard!

-You’re a girl so you’ll be the talk of the shop/company as soon as you’re hired!
+You’re a woman, so you’ll be the talk of the shop/company as soon as you’re hired!
 Give them no reason to talk badly about you and all they have to say is ‘Yeah she shows up on time, eager to work and is good at what she does!’”

 Since enrolling in college, Becky has earned numerous certificates and even scored herself a sweet gig at boatyard.